-Federal and State health orders require all employees and riders to wear a protective face covering at stops, stations and on any Port Authority vehicle to help protect against the spread of germs.
+Federal health orders require all employees and riders to wear a protective face covering inside stations and on any Port Authority vehicle to help protect against the spread of germs.

 Your face covering must cover both your mouth and your nose.